Citizens' perspective on street names

 The motion picks up on a decades-long, still open discussion about how to deal with historically charged street names.
 "The history of political applications and discussions makes it clear that there is no clear definition of honourability in the context of street renaming and that some of the street names applied for cannot be directly and unequivocally identified as street names to be renamed," reads a submission from the city administration.
 Street renaming is often an emotional and costly issue for the residents of the respective streets.

-A budget of 25,000 euros has been set aside in the 2024 budget to organise a citizens' jury.
-The mini-public will take place on the basis of the guidelines for testing municipal citizens' juries in the city of Warendorf, which the city council adopted on 21 March 2024.
+A budget of 25,000 euros has been set aside in the 2024 budget to organise a Citizens' Jury.
+The mini-public took place on the basis of the guidelines for testing municipal citizens' juries in the city of Warendorf, which the city council adopted on 21 March 2024.